The Abalone Farm, Cayucos, California

 and labor involved in raising these marine snails and getting

 them ready-to-eat, their culinary value better be worth

 the price tag.
-And, while nearly 80 species exist worldwide,
+And, while more than 50 species exist worldwide,

 few are of the best edible varieties that will find their